-So, are we misguided with all this work?
+So are we misguided with all this work?
 To answer that, one must step back and question the value of assignments.
 How often should they be assigned?
 Where is the line between too much and too little?
 Here are five considerations to help you determine what to assign and why.

+1. How long will it take to complete?
 There are no surefire guidelines or golden rules that say how long students should work, especially since they progress at different speeds.
 Assignments need to lead to better learning outcomes.
 To achieve this, one must balance efficiency and effectiveness.
 The more efficient the assignment, the more material and learning that can be covered over the course of a year.

+2. Have all learners been considered?
 Often, teachers make assumptions about the time it takes to complete an assignment based on the middle-of-the-pack kid.
-Yet, struggling learners can take double or triple the time as other students to complete an assignment.
+Struggling learners can take double or triple the time that other students need to complete an assignment.
 Don’t just think about the average learner, consider the needs of al students.

+3. Will an assignment encourage future success?
 A longer assignment can be justified if it is meaningful.
-Work that builds confidence and opens the door to future success is certainly worth it.
+Work that builds confidence and opens the door to future success is certainly worthwhile.
 Worthy assignments encourage participation in upcoming activities rather than discourage it.
-Teachers must explain the benefit of classwork and homework so that students will be sold on its benefit.
+Teachers must explain the benefit of classwork and homework so that students will be sold on the benefits.
 Without the sales pitch, or the awareness of its purpose, students will view assignments as busy work.

+4. Will an assignment place material in a context the classroom cannot?
 Homework is effective when classroom learning is transferred beyond the school walls.
 When teaching area, have students measure the area of a refrigerator shelf to determine what size sheet cake will fit for an upcoming party.
-When teaching the types of clouds, have students observe them in their own back yard.
+When teaching the types of clouds, have students observe them in their own backyard.
 Make the learning applicable to everyday life, and it will be worth the time it takes to complete.

+5. Does an assignment offer support when a teacher is not there?
 Students can reduce the time it takes to complete assignments if they know where to turn for help.
-In the case of homework teachers are not there at all.
-Assignments should not only check for understanding, they should also offer support when students struggle.
-Teachers should provide links to online tutorials, like Khan Academy, that offer instruction when stuck.
+In the case of homework, teachers are not there at all.
+Assignments should not only check for understanding but also offer support when students struggle.
+Teachers should provide links to online tutorials, like Khan Academy, that offer instruction when students get stuck.